-5G Is Barely Here: These are the Innovations We're Waiting For
+5G Is Barely Here: These Are the Innovations We're Waiting For

-Sure, 5G networks are expanding and we're starting to get higher-quality video, lag-free gaming and even wireless-based home internet.
-But that's just scratching the surface of possibility.
-The wilder ideas of 5G promise things like connected cars that warn one another in milliseconds to avoid fender benders, or chic augmented reality glasses that virtually guide you through a smart city filled with sensors and connections.
+Sure, 5G networks are in their early stages and we're only starting to get better streaming video, lag-free gaming and wireless-based home internet.
+But that's just a taste of what's possible.
+The life-altering uses for 5G promise things like connected cars that warn each another in milliseconds so as to avoid crashes, or chic augmented reality glasses that guide you through a smart city filled with sensors and connections.

 Unfortunately, most of those so-called killer apps are still in the works.
-Those advances will only be possible when 5G networks are built out enough to deliver reliable and speedy connections.
+Those advances will only be possible when 5G networks are built out enough to deliver reliable and speedy connections that cover more people in cities, suburbs and rural areas.
 We aren't there quite yet.

 "It's just a whole different ball game in terms of reliable higher speeds and greater capacity to serve more users at once," said Phil Solis, research director of connectivity and smartphone semiconductors at analysis firm IDC.